Tuugboat/StatLearn_Homework/FoodProject/Writing/FoodProject_Writeup.md

 high frequencies of any compound can be problematic for any clustering or component analysis.

-![Figure 3: The most common compounds in our set of ingredients](FoodProject_Writeup_files/figure-markdown_strict/CompFreq-1.png)
+![The most common compounds in our set of ingredients](FoodProject_Writeup_files/figure-markdown_strict/CompFreq-1.png)

 With an average frequency of 0.047424 and a median of 0.0056577 there